 Is the Danish royal family related to the British royal family?

 Of course they are!
 Most of the European royals are connected through Britain’s Queen Victoria, who had nine children and 42 grandchildren.
-Queen Victoria is the great great great-grandmother of King Charles III (therefore great great-grandmother to Queen Elizabeth II) and the great great-grandmother of Queen Margrethe II.
+Queen Victoria is the great great great-grandmother of King Charles III (therefore great great-grandmother to Queen Elizabeth II) and the great great great-grandmother of King Frederik.

 See the full Scandinavian royal family tree.